electron/rfcs/text/0028-guest-page.md

    `GuestPageHolderImpl` constructs the guest frame tree with the *owner* WebContents' `BrowserContext`, and navigation-time consistency checks (and storage-partition resolution) assume the guest's `SiteInstance` belongs to that same `BrowserContext`.
-Continuing to support arbitrary cross-session guests therefore requires either an upstream change (have `GuestPageHolder` honor the `BrowserContext` of the `SiteInstance` it is given) or a different Electron-side model (next item).
+Continuing to support arbitrary cross-session guests therefore requires an upstream change (have `GuestPageHolder` honor the `BrowserContext` of the `SiteInstance` it is given).
 This is called out in *Unresolved questions*; the API shape (`session` option) does not change either way, but its documented support level might.
-3. **Isolated storage within the host's session (possible future model).** Chromium's own answer to guest storage is not "another profile" but "another `StoragePartition` in the same profile": guests get a `StoragePartitionConfig` and with it an isolated cookie jar, localStorage, IndexedDB, service workers, and cache, while sharing the profile-level configuration.
-Electron has never used non-default storage partitions — an Electron `Session` *is* a `BrowserContext` plus its default partition — so adopting this model would require a small new API surface for per-partition storage management (at minimum cookies and clear-data) and a data-migration story for existing `<webview>` partitions.
-It would, however, remove the two Chromium patches Electron carries today solely because its webview guests violate the "guest WebContents ⇔ guest SiteInstance with a fixed non-default StoragePartition" invariant, and it matches what MPArch supports natively.

-In all three configurations the decision is made by the main process.
+In both configurations the decision is made by the main process.
 The host renderer can no longer choose which cookie jar embedded content runs against, which closes the `<webview>` `partition`-attribute footgun (a compromised embedder minting arbitrary in-memory sessions).